Skip to content

 Our next error is:

-We can make our lives easier by simply commenting out the two lines Note that this does not change the function's behavior.
-The following line and the first line of the loop will shiftv and u by all trailing zeros anyway.
+Note that this does not change the function's behavior.
+The following line and the first line of the loop will shift v and u by all trailing zeros anyway.
+There is no need to shift them by their common trailing zeros before that.

 With those lines commented out, we now get:

 Our measure does actually decrease, but Verus is unable to prove it.
-First, we need to add a loop invariant thatu and v are nonzero.
+First, we need to add a loop invariant that u and v are nonzero.
 If one of them was zero, then subtracting one from the other would not make the measure decrease.

-Also, Verus has trouble figuring out
+Also, Verus has trouble figuring out that the line

 will never make v larger and will never cause v to become 0.
+We can add the following assumptions to fix this temporarily:

 assume(v != 0 ==> v >> v.trailing_zeros() != 0);